datanav/docs/training/010_architecture_and_concepts/020_Beginner.rst

 multiple different technologies, i.e., a data warehouse, microservices, databases etc.

 A Datahub shares data by connecting providers of data with consumers of data.
-As such, a datahub mediates and manages how data flows between systems and makes states of data visible to consumers outside the datahub.
+It mediates and manages how data flows between systems and makes states of data visible to consumers outside the datahub.

 In a sense, you could say that a datahub is a digital representation of an enterprise and also what SESAM often becomes when it is used